 During our holiday, we attempted snowboarding and all I can say is that I am just not that coordinated.
 It was somewhat of a disaster and I remember being colder than I have ever been in my life, spending far too much time falling over in front of the snow blowing machine that kept the practice slope in good condition (thankfully there’s no photographic evidence).

 Simon was not much better however his two younger brothers had more success.
 They also had a skiing lesson on one of the mini slopes on Mt Gubalowka a few days earlier which gave them a possible advantage.
 Or simply the fact that a lot of kids seem to pick these skills up quicker than us adults!
 Still, it’s fun to try and the kids are bound to enjoy it.

 Popular during the winter holidays when Zakopane transforms into a tourism magnet are the horse-pulled sleigh rides.
 Known as kuligs, they tend to hang around in the main part of town or up the top of Mt Gubalowka.

 We had a kulig ride on the night before New Year’s Eve when attending an event somewhere on the outskirts of town.
 It was in the dark so we could see virtually nothing but the ghostly white snow covered trees along the edge of the road.
-Still a memorable experience though.
-The horses are massive!
+Still a memorable experience though and one we enjoyed, besides the freezing cold.
+The horses are massive and beautiful!